PauseAI/pauseai-website/src/posts/summit.md

 ---
-title: Towards the next AI Safety Summit (Seoul 2024)
+title: Towards the next AI Summit: Paris 2025
 description: Why we need the AI safety summit to happen, and what it should achieve.
 ---